 Collated Observations is a monthly photozine featuring a different UK-based photographer each issue.

-The overriding theme is documenting modern Britain, its topography and society, though each issue will be narrowed down to a more specific topic as set by the featured artist.
+The overriding theme is documenting modern Britain, its topography, architecture and society, though each issue will be narrowed down to a more specific topic as set by the featured artist.
 Some are choosing to submit a varied portfolio with loose theme for inclusion, but a specific project with a strong narrative is encouraged.
 We are particularly looking for projects that stand out from the crowd, making each issue noticeably different from what has preceded it.

 Each project should have approximately 50 images from which the final set will be chosen.